Skip to main content

 Formerly known as Postgraduate Student Support Scholarships

-Durham Master's Bursaries are intended to support UK students from low-and middle-income households who wish to enhance their skills and knowledge by undertaking a postgraduate programme of study.
+Durham Master's Bursaries are intended to support UK students from low-and middle-income backgrounds who wish to enhance their skills and knowledge by undertaking a postgraduate programme of study.

-The majority of taught master's and MRes programmes are eligible.
+The majority of taught and research master's programmes are eligible.

 The following programmes are not eligible: